Business and human rights statement

 Defining salient issues

 Salient human rights issues are those human rights that are at risk of the most severe negative impact through a company's activities or business relationships, according to the UNGP Reporting Framework.
 We have defined our salient human rights issues to be the right to privacy and the right to freedom of expression in connection to the use of our technology, and more labor rights focused issues in relation to our supply chain.
 For more details on salient human rights in our supply chain, see the Responsible Sourcing page.
-Our commitments to address and engage actively in our salient human rights issues are highlighted in our Code of Business Ethics (CoBE) and Code of Conduct for Business Partners (CoC) and Business and Human Rights Statement.
+Our commitments to address and engage actively in our salient human rights issues are highlighted in our Code of Business Ethics (CoBE), Code of Conduct for Business Partners (CoC) and Business and Human Rights Statement.
 We identify and manage human rights issues in a number of ways, including Human Rights Impact Assessments (HRIA), stakeholder consultations in conjunction with HRIAs, and internal processes such as sensitive business and responsible sourcing.

 Human rights impact assessment

 Our Human rigths impact assessment (HRIA) process considers potential adverse human rights impacts that Ericsson may cause or contribute to through our own activities, or which may be directly linked to our operations, products or services via our business relationships.
-The aim is to ensure that we respect human rights within the scope of our business operations and analyze the social, operational and human rights context for doing business in a country.
-Over the years, we have carried out HRIAs in a number of countries starting with Sudan in 2009, and then continuing with Myanmar in 2013–14, Iran in 2014–15, Ethiopia in 2015–16, and other selected countries.
-Our HRIAs address all our identified salient human rights issues (right to privacy, freedom of expression and labor rights), and has provided us with valuable insights about how these issues arise and how they can be mitigated.
+The aim is to ensure that we respect human rights within the scope of our business operations and analyze the social, operational and human rights context for doing business.
+Over the years, we have carried out HRIAs in a number of countries since 2009.
+Our HRIAs address all relevant human rights issues, and provides us with valuable insights about how these issues arise and how they can be mitigated.

 Conducting due diligence